`What is a Tincture?

 Chamomile- for calming the nerves, promoting restful sleep, headache remedy, and more!

-Lemon Balm- for boosting the immune system, anxiety, tension, restful sleep, and nourishing the nervous system.
+Lemon Balm- for boosting the immune system, relieving anxiety and tension, promoting restful sleep, and nourishing the nervous system.

-Red Raspberry Leaf- for anemia prevention, cold and flu remedy, menstrual cramps, pregnancy and postpartum.
+Red Raspberry Leaf- for anemia prevention, cold and flu remedy, menstrual cramps, and to support pregnancy and postpartum.

-Nettle- a highly nutritive herb, great for all ages, high in vitamins and minerals, strengthens the skin, hair, and nails.
+Nettle- a highly nutritive herb, great for all ages, high in vitamins and minerals, helps to strengthen the skin, hair, and nails.

-Chaga Mushroom- high in antioxidants, B vitamins, proven to shrink tumors and kill cancer cells, boosts the immune system, helps reduce stress, anxiety, and depression.
+Chaga Mushroom- high in antioxidants, B vitamins, shrink tumors and kill cancer cells, boosts the immune system, helps reduce stress, anxiety, and depression.